Associate Professor of Law and Honorary Associate Professor of English

-He received his PhD and his law degree from the University of Cambridge, where he was an Evan-Lewis Thomas Law Scholar and a Sir Edward Youde Memorial Fellow.
+Marco received his PhD and his law degree from the University of Cambridge, where he was an Evan-Lewis Thomas Law Scholar and a Sir Edward Youde Memorial Fellow.
 He also holds an LLM from Harvard Law School.
 He received his BA in Comparative Literature from Yale University, where he was awarded the Fox International Fellowship.
-He has been a Visiting Scholar at Sidney Sussex College, University of Cambridge and an Academic Visitor at the Law Faculty, University of Oxford.
+He has held visiting positions at the University of Cambridge, the National University of Singapore, and the Law and Culture Centre of the University of Bonn in Germany.

 He is the Managing Editor of Law and Literature, which was founded as the journal of the Law and Literature movement.
 He serves on the editorial boards of the Critical Studies in Law, Literature and the Humanities series from Edinburgh University Press, the Hong Kong Law Journal, and the Asia-Pacific Journal on Human Rights and the Law.
 He is an international advisor to the International Journal for the Semiotics of Law and to Legenda’s Studies in Comparative Literature.

 Marco’s courses include: Law and Literature; Law and Film; Law, Meaning and Interpretation; Gender, Sexuality and the Law; Constitutional Law; and Contract Law.